-Visual Studio Code support the latest javascript
+Visual Studio Code supports the latest javascript

-Visual studio code is a popular development environment for JavaScript.
+Visual Studio Code is a popular development environment for JavaScript.

-ES7 alias ES2016 is the latest JavaScript feature, Every year, the ECMAScript community releases new features, and frameworks like react, angular and vuejs frameworks are using ES7 or ES6 via babel plugins.
+ES7 alias ES2016 is the latest JavaScript feature, Every year, the ECMAScript community releases new features, and frameworks like react, angular, and vuejs frameworks are using ES7 or ES6 via Babel plugins.

-• update visual studio code to the latest version
+• Update Visual Studio code to the latest version

-• third party plugin
+• third-party plugin

 • Configure settings